An NIL Club, Portal Changes, It's All Local, High School Growth

 NAME, IMAGE, AND LIKENESS REGULATIONS CHANGES

-Alyssa and Gisele Thompson, NIL soccer
+Alyssa and Gisele Thompson, Nil Soccer

 Name, Image, and Likeness Is Coming To a High School Near You